 In addition to other provisions of the Statutes or Ordinances of the town, no person shall construct or remodel any food establishment or substantially change or alter any food preparation equipment in any food establishment without first obtaining the approval of the Director of Health.
-Two (2) copies of the proposed plan shall be submitted to the Director of Health in accordance with technical requirements he may establish.
-The Director of Health shall approve the plans if he determines that they conform to State and local laws and regulations.
+Two copies of the proposed plan shall be submitted to the Director of Health in accordance with technical requirements the director may establish.
+The Director of Health shall approve the plans if the director determines that they conform to State and local laws and regulations.
+The Town Council shall establish a fee for any plan application filed pursuant to this section for a class 2, class 3 or class 4 food establishment, as defined in Section 19a-36g of the Connecticut General Statutes.